cronologic-de/cronologic_linux_kernel/README.md

 ```CMD
 sudo yum install gcc make
 ```
-- If the kernel development is not installed on your system for the current kernel verision, you can install it as following
+- If the kernel development is not installed on your system for the current kernel version, you can install it as following
 ```CMD
 sudo yum install kernel-devel-$(uname -r)
 ```